Did You Know?

 NOVA actively educates its members on changes in the law.
 Through its seminars, webinars, and website updates, NOVA continually provides information and guidance to its members.
 To attain and maintain status as a sustaining member and be listed on our public-facing advocate directory, NOVA members are required to participate in regular training.

 ALWAYS ensure your advocate of choice is accredited with VA to provide representation!
 You can check this information in VA’s accreditation database here: https://www.va.gov/ogc/apps/accreditation/index.asp.

 Success Rates Improve with Professional Advocacy

-Veterans have many options and agencies to help assist and represent them in securing their claims.
-However, veterans represented by attorneys have the lowest denial rate in front of the BVA, at 13.79 percent, well below the average 21.59 percent denial rate, according to the Board of Veterans’ Appeals Annual Report Fiscal Year (FY) 2017.
+Veterans have many options through accredited individuals and agencies to help assist and represent them in securing their claims and appeals.
+However, veterans represented by attorneys have the lowest denial rate in front of the BVA, at 14.8 percent, well below the average 20.3 percent denial rate, according to the Board of Veterans’ Appeals Annual Report Fiscal Year (FY) 2020.

 What Professional Advocacy Means to You

 - Your attorney or non-attorney practitioner advocates zealously on your behalf, answers your claim-related questions in a timely manner, and helps you understand (and obtain) the evidence needed to support your claim.

 - Your advocate analyzes your entire VA claim history and assesses the best and most efficient path to getting you ALL the benefits you deserve – both those you know about AND those you don’t.